Air Purifier Room Size – Your Guide To Knowing Square Footage

 An air purifier cannot filter allergens, viruses, and unpleasant odors if it is not sized correctly for the space.
 In this guide, we discuss the benefits of using an air purifier and how to make sure you select the correct model for the job.

 Everyone knows air pollution is harmful to their health.
 But did you know the air quality inside your home can be unhealthier than the air outside?
 Fortunately, an air filter that can clean the correct room size can help clear the air.

 When you choose an air purifier that’s suitable for your room coverage area, you can enjoy the following health benefits:

 - Fewer allergy and asthma symptoms.
 Reducing indoor allergy and asthma triggers such as mold, pollen, dander, and dust can help make breathing indoors easier.
-A quality HEPA air filter can help.
+A quality air filter can help.

 - Reduction of harmful chemicals.
 Closing windows and doors is not a guarantee that harmful chemicals will stay outdoors.
 Some pollutants such as carbon monoxide and nitrogen dioxide can seep inside your home and make breathing difficult if you don't have an air purifier.

 - Removal of unpleasant odors.
 Strange odors can be found inside homes, especially if they are not well ventilated.
 However, opening windows can trigger allergies or asthma symptoms.
-Using an air purifier to rid your home of unpleasant odors is a better option.
+Using an air purifier to rid your home of light odors is a better option.